 If whales are not sighted on your tour, come out again for free!*

-Whale watching season runs from mid May until late November.
+Whale watching season runs from mid May until early November.

 Forget boring old whale watching ‘cruises’, Ocean Extreme offers the most exciting and most personal whale watching experience in Sydney.
 Departing Circular Quay, you will first be taken across Sydney Harbour to pick up more passengers from Manly Wharf.
 There, your captain will run you through the behaviour of the whales and what to look out for when trying to spot them.
 You will then blast out of the harbour and offshore into the Tasman Sea on your search for these magnificent creatures.
 Once located you will have plenty of photo opportunities as you travel alongside the migrating pod.

 Operating the fastest commercial vessel in Sydney, Ocean Extreme are able to get you to the whales quicker than ever before.
 The completely open design of our vessel, along with its low position in the water, offers the only unparalleled, unobstructed and up close view experience.

 We are so confident of finding whales on every tour that we GUARANTEE it.
 If whales are not spotted on your adventure then come out again for FREE.*

 *If whales are not spotted on a tour, each passenger will be issued with a ‘Standby Ticket’ for another tour during the same season.
 ‘Standby tickets’ are eligible for redemption no greater than 24 hours prior to the requested departure.
 Subject to availability.
 Standby tickets are not transferable to other people.